 Schultz is the former owner of the NBA’s Seattle SuperSonics.
 During his tenure as team owner, he was criticized for his naïveté and propensity to run the franchise as a business rather than a sports team.
 Schultz feuded with player Gary Payton, feeling that Payton disrespected him and the team by not showing up to the first day of training ...

 From 2001 to 2006, Starbucks CEO Howard Schultz was the majority owner of the team, along with 58 partners or minor owners, as part of the Basketball Club of Seattle LLP.
 On July 18, 2006, Schultz sold the SuperSonics and its sister team, the Women’s National Basketball Association (WNBA)’s Seattle Storm, to the Professional Basketball Club LLC (PBC), a group ...

-The Seattle SuperSonics, commonly known as the Sonics, were an American professional basketball team based in Seattle, Washington.
-They played in the Pacific and Northwest Divisions of the National Basketball Association (NBA) from 1967 until 2008.
-After the 2007– 2008 season ended, the team relocated to Oklahoma City, Oklahoma, and now plays as the Oklahoma City Thunder.
+The Seattle SuperSonics (commonly known as the Seattle Sonics) were an American professional basketball team based in Seattle.
+SuperSonics competed in the National Basketball Association (NBA) as a member club of the league's Western Conference Pacific and Northwest divisions from 1967 until 2008.
+After the 2007–08 season ended, the team relocated to Oklahoma City, where they now play as the Oklahoma City Thunder.

 Seattle – Oklahoma City